OjasviChauhan/301DaysOfCode/README.md

 ## Day 53 : 14th June 2020
 Tried to Solve the 6th problem of CodeChef's June Long Challenge for tuples.

+## Day 54 : 15th June 2020
+- Completed 6th question of Long challenge and ended the contest with 1553 World rank.
+- Learned about APIs